 Tim Horrigan's NASCAR Page

 I guess I qualify as a Nascar fan, even if I am an effete Northeastern liberal.
 I am also very peripherally involved in the sport as an active participant.
 For the past several years, I have been working on race weekends at New Hampshire Motor Speedway in Loudon, NH.
 My first event was the Fall 2001 race, which was moved from the weekend after 9/11 to the Friday after Thanksgiving.
 From 2002 to 2007, I worked at Unit 61 (not to be confused with Area 51), an NHIS souvenir tent near the end of the main grandstand.
 In 2008, under the new ownership, I worked as a "runner" instead, bringing stuff back and forth from the units.
-I missed the 2009 season, aside from several visits as a guest.
-If they want me back, I hope to return in 2010, unless my duties as a New Hampshire State Representative prove to be in conflict.
+I have missed the 2009 and 2010 season, aside from several visits as a guest.

-probably are thousands of Nascar-related web sites out there, so
+There probably are thousands of Nascar-related web sites out

 Three of my favorite Nascar-related web sites are: